 For volumes, the Profiler reports the time spent calculating each volume in your scene.

-- Turn on the V-Ray Profiler by changing the Profiler Mode to Simple or Full.
+- Turn on the V-Ray Profiler by setting the Profiler mode to System or All.

 - Set the output location of the .json and .html files.
 If this field is left empty, the generated files are saved in the default Temp folder in your system.

 Render your scene3.
 Once you finish the render, you are able to find the .html and .json files in your designated directory.
 Rendering a second or third time generates more reports.
 Up to 3 reports can be generated in the same folder.
 Generating more, without changing the Output directory, causes the oldest report to be replaced by the new one.
 Tip: if you forget where you set the output files to be, the location is recorded in the log file.

 Go to a third-party tracking software.
 We recommend using Google Chrome's tracer.
 Open Google Chrome and enter chrome://tracing/ in the URL field.
 Drag and drop your .json report onto Google Chrome and explore.
 The report shows the duration it took to render each element in nanoseconds.
 Alternatively, you can open the .json file in any text editing software on your machine.

 Double-click on the file and it opens the report in the default browser.
 Most browsers are suitable for this.
 Explore the report.
 The report shows the duration it took to render each element in nanoseconds.

 5. You can view the report's metadata either through the button in the browser report, or at the top of the .json file, when read through a text editor, under "product".

 If, at any point during the render, the CPU performance drops, a High bundle size wait section appears in the profiler.
 You can explore the stats associated with it.